 Customize this recipe to your liking, switch up the color of the bell pepper or add in any of the additional ingredients listed below.
 You could also toss in some grilled chicken, grilled salmon, or diced avocado for added protein and good fat.

-Feel free to switch up the dressing to a balsamic glaze or lemon tahini dressing rather than Italian dressing.
+Feel free to switch up the dressing to a Greek salad dressing or lemon tahini dressing rather than Italian dressing.
 It’s a great make-ahead salad and when thinking about meal prep, this will definitely be your new go-to.
 It’s easy, it’s super healthy and it’s delicious!

 This recipe is super flexible!
 Below are just some bonus ideas of what you can substitute or add to an already perfect salad.